 While a noisy laptop fan can be a sign of potential problems, it is possible to troubleshoot and solve these issues in a matter of minutes.

-If you've ever asked "Why is my laptop fan so loud?" then this article is for you.
+If you've ever asked "Why is my computer fan so loud?" then this article is for you.

 We have collected five of the most common causes of a loud laptop fan below, including a solution for each issue.

 Let's look at how to restore your laptop fan to perfect working order:

 Computers are composed of a myriad of moving parts, and the design is such that you shouldn't be able to hear the fan noise at all, especially not a grating one.

 A noisy laptop fan is not only annoying but also an indicator of more significant underlying problems.

 Usually, excessive fan noise is attributable to dust or overheating.
 Both work in opposition to the fan and cause it to use more energy thereby making more noise.